+We are soliciting proxies by furnishing this Proxy Statement and proxy card to our stockholders.
 The costs and expenses of soliciting proxies from stockholders will be paid by the Company.
-Employees, officers and directors of the Company may solicit proxies.
-In addition, we will, upon request, reimburse brokerage houses and other custodians, nominees and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation material to the beneficial owners of common stock.
+Employees, officers, and directors of the Company may also solicit proxies by email, telephone or in person, without additional compensation for such activities.
+In addition, we will, upon request, reimburse brokerage houses and other custodians, nominees, and fiduciaries for their reasonable out-of-pocket expenses for forwarding proxy and solicitation material to the beneficial owners of common stock.

-OVERVIEW OF 2020 PERFORMANCE
+OVERVIEW OF 2023 PERFORMANCE